 - Walk me through your automation framework design

-Coding questions to prepare for:
+Coding questions to prepare:

 - String manipulation problems